zan5hin/zanshin/source/_posts/2012-09-04-display-notification-center-alerts-on-remote-machines.markdown

 ##Step 5: Profit!
 Now I can create alerts on any of the (Mountain Lion) computers I use, from any other computer I use simply by secure shelling into them and running one command.

+##Update
+After getting all of this to work, you may wish to visit the Notifications panel of System Preferences.
+In the list of alerts under "in Notification Center" you'll find an entry for "Automator Runner".
+Changing its display style from the default "Banners" to "Alerts" will cause any command line triggered alert to be sticky, requiring your dismissal.
+Excellent.